ElijahStory/Final-Project-NMD211/README.md

 The controller itself has nothing fancy to it.
 It is simply just sitting in a breadboard with the wires coming off the side.
 If I were to make a fancy housing for the board, I would probably make a rectangle roughly the same size as the iceberg in the game.
 The wires would also come out the back of the housing so that they are out of the way as much as possible.
 In a supper fancy world I would have the housing completely wireless using bluetooth to send the data.
 This would allow for complete freedom from wires getting in the way.

 ## 4.
+[HERE](https://photos.app.goo.gl/TmHLqzjvzyTZWNF7A) is the video of the game being played with the Arduino as well as a small section with the keys.
+As I was the one testing I only have my own feedback.
+I personally really like how it feels to control the penguin.
+It makes it more fun to try and tilt the board the opposite direction to avoid falling off the iceberg or into one of the holes.
+Using the board also allows for the player to move in any direction instead of the fixed 8 with the keys.
+The only thing I might change is allowing the player to play the game not reliant on the mouse to click.
+I had the code to change the speed the player moved and removed the slide effect, but I ran out of time to implement a way to switch from player to mouse icon.
+I also have not designed a system to detect that the “mouse” icon was hovering over a button for a short time to indicate a click.

 ## Extra
 The game will remember the level data from the last time it was played.
 If the level data is wished to be reset, you can delete the “level.txt” file in the data folder in the Processing folder.
 You would then copy the “ORIGINAL levels.txt” file and rename it to “level.txt” keeping it in the data folder.
 A video explanation can be found [HERE](https://photos.app.goo.gl/BPZNymWb6knzZGEN8).